Do you know how your medications work? Athletes and beta blockers

 Focus on 'participation' not 'racing'

 The shift in mental attitude from 'competitive athlete' to 'sport participant' can be on of the most significant changes an athlete must make when diagnosed with a cardiac condition and/or facing life long medication therapy.
-This transition may not be easy for some athletes and will be a gradual process to work through, as described by an athlete called Sue at Pacemaker Club.
+This transition may not be easy for some athletes and will be a gradual process to work through, as described by an athlete called Sue on a popular sport forum:

-Another athlete, Tracey E, accepts the shortcomings of beta blockers, flipping what might be perceived as a negative outcome ("I may be the slowest and the last") into a positive accomplishment ("I do finish and I figure that puts me ahead of the most of the population").
+Another athlete, Tracey, accepted the shortcomings of beta blockers, flipping what might be perceived as a negative outcome ("I may be the slowest and the last") into a positive accomplishment ("I do finish and I figure that puts me ahead of the most of the population").

-Posted by Tracey E, 29/08/2013, at Pacemaker Club: "I do Crossfit.
+Posted by Tracey, August 2013: "I do Crossfit.
 I can definitely tell a difference and I do feel the bb holds me back, but I don't let it stop me.
-I remind myself that without it I can't work out at all so suck it up buttercup :) I may be the slowest and the last done many days, but I *do* finish and I figure that puts me ahead of most of the population.
+I remind myself that without it I can't work out at all so suck it up buttercup :) I may be the slowest and the last done many days, but I *do* finish and I figure that puts me ahead of most of the population."

 Reset your heart rate monitor settings